What can be the consequences of insurance fraud?

 #6 A fine, investigation costs and a higher premium

-Committing insurance fraud also has financial consequences, of course.
-For example, SODA has been claiming a standard fine of €532 since 2016.
-In addition, an insurer must be able to prove fraud.
-This is why they always investigate when they suspect insurance fraud.
-These investigation costs can sometimes be substantial, especially if an external investigation agency or an expert has to be hired.
-If it is determined that fraud was indeed committed, the investigation costs will be recovered from the fraudster.
-If no fraud had been committed, no investigation would have had to be started and these costs would not have been incurred.
-Therefore, investigation costs are always the responsibility of the fraudster.
+Committing insurance fraud naturally has financial consequences as well.
+For example, since 2016,SODA has been imposing a standard fine of €532.
+In addition, an insurer must be able to prove that fraud has occurred.
+That is why they always conduct an investigation when insurance fraud is suspected.
+These investigation costs can sometimes be quite high, especially if an external investigation firm or an expert needs to be hired.
+If it is determined that fraud has indeed been committed, the investigation costs will be recovered from the fraudster.
+If no fraud had been committed, no investigation would have been necessary and these costs would not have been incurred.
+That is why investigation costs are always borne by the fraudster.

 #7 Reporting to the police